Yusuffrih/Sazzy-Sings/README.md

 * To view the cost of the services provided
 * To be able to find the site owner’s social media pages
 * To view a list of songs available to be sung at the wedding
-* To view other projects that the site owner has worked on
+* To view other projects that the site owner has worked on such as the studio covers

 ### User Stories